gicheonkang/sglkt-visdial/README.md

 ```shell
 python evaluate.py --load-pthpath /path/to/checkpoint.pth --split val --gpu-ids 0 1
 ```
 Validation scores can be checked in offline setting.
 But if you want to check the `test split` score, you have to submit a json file to [EvalAI online evaluation server][13].
-You can make json format with `--save_ranks=True` option.
+You can make json format with `--save_ranks True` option.

 Pre-trained model & Results
 --------